 Removal of biofilm from water system is not an easy task.
-It is always much better to prevent the system from the occurrence of biofilm then its removal.
+It is always much better to prevent the system from the biofilm formation then its removal.
 But when occurred it is first treated with strong acid i.e. nitric acid followed by strong base i.e. sodium hydroxide.
 By these both inorganic and organic compounds associated with the biofilm are removed very effectively resulting its separation from the surface.
 Now whole system is disinfected with the strong disinfectants as hydrogen peroxide.
-Use of UV light in water system is an effectve way to prevent the formation of biofilm.
+Use of UV light in water system is an effective way to prevent the biofilm formation.

 Ankur Choudhary is India's first professional pharmaceutical blogger, author and founder of Pharmaceutical Guidelines, a widely-read pharmaceutical blog since 2008.
 Sign-up for the free email updates for your daily dose of pharmaceutical tips.